Radio Disney: Latin America

 Radio Disney is available in Latin America via terrestrial broadcast.
 Similar to Radio Disney in the U.S., it broadcasts in Spanish to Argentina, Bolivia, Chile, Nicaragua, Ecuador, Guatemala, Paraguay, Uruguay, Dominican Republic, Panama, Costa Rica, Mexico, Peru and in Portuguese to Brazil.
-Radio Disney Latin America is a separate operation and won't be affected by the decision to shutter Radio Disney in the United States.
+Radio Disney Latin America is a separate operation and wasn't affected by the decision to shutter Radio Disney in the United States.

 Europe

 Radio Disney planned to begin broadcasting on the digital radio platform in the United Kingdom by the end of 2008.
 On July 6, 2007, Ofcom, the communications regulator of the United Kingdom, announced that the 4 Digital Group, a consortium headed by Channel 4 and featuring Emap, UTV, British Sky Broadcasting, Global Radio, Carphone Warehouse and UBC, had been awarded a license to run a new digital radio multiplex which would include Radio Disney as one of ten new national radio stations.
 On October 10, 2008, Channel 4 withdrew plans to launch 4 Digital, ending the probability of Radio Disney launching on the service.

 A similar station, Capital Disney began broadcasting in 2002 on the DAB digital radio network, on Sky Digital (Digital Satellite) and various digital cable television providers in the UK.
 The station was a joint venture between the UK's Capital Radio Group and Disney.
-The idea being to use Capital Radio's programming experience to assist Disney in launching a radio station in the UK.
+The idea was to use Capital Radio's programming experience to assist Disney in launching a radio station in the UK.
 In early 2007, both Capital Radio (by now called GCap Media) and Disney agreed to pursue different goals, and as a result, Capital Disney closed down on June 29, 2007.